Home

 Short Recap

-And since Jacob was getting paid for his services, by being able to keep the "spotted and speckled" - in Laban's mind, the less that were born "spotted and speckled" the better.
+And since Jacob was getting paid for his services, by being able to keep the "spotted and speckled" as compensation -- in Laban's mind, the less that were born "spotted and speckled" the better.

 Bible Study Online